How To Find A Mentor In Game Audio

 Getting The Most Out Of A Mentorship

-• What you want to get out of this (where do you see yourself long term).
+• What do you want to get out of this (where do you see yourself long term)?

-• What topics and areas you’d like to cover.
+• What topics and areas would you like to cover?

-• What is going well in your own life/career and what you would like to improve.
+• What is going well in your life/career and what do you want to improve?

 Here is a great short list of some more tips to improve your mentorship experience: